Computing Technology for Math Excellence Logo

 21st Century Technology – Riverside’s 1 to 1 Loan Agreement from Riverside School District (PA) is comprehensive.

-Parents, do you have concerns about cellphone use and protecting your children online?
+Parents and Teachers, do you have concerns about cellphone use and protecting your children and students online?

 ConnectSafely.org produced A Parents' Guide to Mobile Phones.
 It includes some good information on how kids use mobile phones, your child's first mobile phone, tips on use and keeping them safe when using such devices, and parental controls.
 Classroom teachers will also benefit from this information.